 Lead Coordinator (1): The lead coordinator is directly responsible for overseeing the Open Court program and serving as the liaison between the local program and USA Basketball.

-- Key responsibilities include: securing and contracting the facility, securing and scheduling staff, receiving shipment of all program equipment and product, organizing the end of program prize selection and distribution, attending regularly scheduled calls with USA Basketball and other program lead coordinators, ensuring the proper Open Court free-play curriculum is administered at sessions and marketing the program to local children, schools, community centers, teams and organizations to drive attendance.
+- Key responsibilities include: securing and contracting the facility, securing and scheduling staff, receiving shipment of all program equipment and product, organizing prize distribution, attending regularly scheduled calls with USA Basketball and other program lead coordinators, ensuring the proper Open Court free-play curriculum is administered at sessions and marketing the program to local children, schools, community centers, teams and organizations to drive attendance.

 Assistant Coordinator (1): The assistant coordinator is directly responsible for all safety procedures and session operation throughout the Open Court program.
 The assistant coordinator must hold a CPR and First Aid certification through a national accredited entity and be present during all hours of program sessions.